Last updated 22/01/2021

 If you are using the Pick n Pack module, locations are displayed when items are due to be packed, as shown in the image below.

-The products to be picked for an order (or orders) will appear in the same order as set up against the branch details - see Creating Locations within a Branch.
+The products to be picked for an order (or orders) will appear in the same order as set up against the branch details.
+See the Creating Locations within a Branch Help article for additional information.

-For more information on how to use the module to pick stock, see Pick n Pack Module.
+For more information on how to use the module to pick stock, see the Pick n Pack Module Help article.

 Static Locations appear on packing slip documents, provided the Zones and Bins option has been switched on in the document editor.

-Please see Updating Document Templates for more information on the Document Template editor.
+See the Updating Document Templates Help article for additional information on the Document Template editor.

 The Zones and Bins option can be found here:

-Checking the option to show zones and bins will cause the items in that document to be sorted by the zones and bins, in the order specified against the branch.
+Select the checkbox Show Zones / Bins will cause the items in that document to be sorted by the zones and bins, in the order specified against the branch.

 Zones and Bins will appear on the document here:

-N.B. that in order for locations to appear in the correct order see Creating Locations within a Branch.
+Note that in order for locations to appear in the correct order, see the Creating Locations within a Branch Help article.

 You can have two static locations per product, per branch.